Noise Map from OSM - GUI¶

 Here is the map : https://upload.wikimedia.org/wikipedia/commons/e/ed/Utm-zones.jpg

-- The current import script from open street map can produce geometries incompatible with NoiseModelling.
-If an area is a problem try to reduce the area.
+- The current import script from OpenStreetMap may (in few specific cases) produce geometries incompatible with NoiseModelling.
+If an area has a problem, try to reduce the area.
 A much more robust version of this script will be available soon.

-Then import these tables into your preferred Geographic Information System (e.g. OrbisGIS, QGIS).
-You can then graphically visualize your data layer, but also the data it contains.
+- View the files: Then open these files into your preferred Geographic Information System (e.g QGIS, OrbisGIS, …).
+You can then graphically visualize your geometries layer, but also the data contained in it.
 Take the time to familiarize yourself with your chosen GIS.

 The locations of noise level evaluation points needs to be defined.

 Delaunay_Grid with the previously generated BUILDINGS table as the buildings table and ROADS as Sources table name.

 Don’t forget to view your resulting layer in

 WPSBuilder or in your GIS to check that it meets your expectations.

 This processing block will give the possibility to generate a noise map later.